davidawad/davidawad.github.io/about.md

 ## What I'm Doing

 As far as professional work experience, here's my [LinkedIn](https://www.linkedin.com/in/davidaawad/) profile.
-It's usually kept up to date.

 In my very little time outside of everything that I'm currently working on, I try to contribute to open source projects.